alvinfunborn/lac-costset/README.md

 - Command palette: run "Open LaC.CostSet" (command id: `open-lac-costset`).
 The plugin will use the configured entry file (see Settings) and create a sample if missing.
 - File context menu: right-click a Markdown file and choose "Open with LaC.CostSet" to use that file as the entry (enable this in Settings).

 > The view type is `lac-costset-view`.
-On startup the plugin avoids auto-restoring this view to keep your layout clean.
+Obsidian will restore this view as part of your saved layout.
+The plugin does not auto-open the view if it wasn't in the layout.

 ## Entry file format (required)